mackali1453/mobilist/README.md

 	"password":"123456"
 }.
 ```
 Login API returns a token.
 To access other API endpoints you must use that token in request header for authorization.
-But first you must comment codes in HomeControllerRouter.ts file.
+But first you must remove comment lines in HomeControllerRouter.ts file.